 Compression socks work on the principle of fluid hydrodynamics.
 By reducing the diameter of swollen veins in your legs, they speed up blood flow and move blood gently up your legs.

 There are cheap travel socks available with uniform compression from the ankles up.
 However, with the better compression socks, the pressure is graduated.
 In other words, they are tightest at the ankles and become less so towards the knees.
 It is important that there be more pressure at your ankles because that’s where the most swelling occurs.
-So, not only are graduated compression socks more comfortable, they are also much more effective for pushing blood up your legs.
+So, not only are graduated compression socks more comfortable, but they are also much more effective for pushing blood up your legs.

 So, as you see, there are several ways to ensure you enjoy the journey as well as the destination.